-These condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, Pediment Gold LLC. and Nevada Greenfields LLC.
+These condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary Pediment Gold LLC.
 All significant inter-company balances and transactions, income and expenses have been eliminated upon consolidation.

-The financial statements include the financial statements of Nevada Exploration Inc. and its subsidiaries listed in the following table:
+The financial statements include the financial statements of Nevada Exploration Inc. and its subsidiary listed in the following table:

-Name of Subsidiary Country of Incorporation Functional Currency Ownership Interest Principal Activity Pediment Gold LLC USA US dollar 100% Exploration company Nevada Greenfields LLC USA US dollar 100% Holding company
+Name of Subsidiary Country of Incorporation Functional Currency Ownership Interest Principal Activity Pediment Gold LLC USA US dollar 100% Exploration company